Frederiksborger: History

+The stallion "Bæveren III" of the Frederiksborg royal stud, painted in 1805.
+Bæveren III's line led to Bæveren 6 by Stærkodder, one of the oldest sire lines, descending from the Spanish stallion Superbe (b.
+1683).
+The Bæveren sire line is estimated to have fully died out by around 1900.

+Prior to the foundation of the Royal Frederiksborg Stud, the stud farm at Esrum Abbey in northern Zeeland was well-renowned for centuries in Denmark and other European countries.
+This included the Kingdom of England, with a 2024 genetic study indicating some horses in medieval London had been imported from Denmark, possibly as gifts from Erik of Pomerania after his marriage to Philippa of England in 1406.

+At the time, the stud at Esrum imported East Friesian and Iberian horses from Friesland and Spain, interbreeding them with native Danish horses to produce a combination of muscle and speed.
+In 1184, the Cistercians, whose main source of income was the stud farm, received special permission from Pope Lucius III to sell their horses if the proceeds were sent to Citeux in France, from where it was redistributed to newer and less wealthy monasteries.
+In 1536, during the Protestant Reformation, King Christian III took control of the stud at Esrum, and moved its horses to Hillerød (Frederiksborg), north of Copenhagen, the capital of Denmark.

-The Royal Frederiksborg Stud was founded in 1562 under King Frederik II, who populated it with the Neapolitan horse and the Iberian forerunners of the Andalusian horse.
+The Royal Frederiksborg Stud was founded in 1562 under King Frederik II, who populated it with the Neapolitan horse and the Iberian forerunners of the Andalusian horse, with one named horse being the black Spanish stallion Superbe (b.
+1683), an important maternal line sire.
 As the Norfolk Roadster and Arab-bred horses gained popularity later on, they, too, were selected to stand at the royal stud.
 As a courtly mount, the Frederiksborg had to be agile and trainable for the courtiers' pursuits in haute ecole and warfare, stylish and high-stepping for parades and court ceremonies, and strong and uniform in appearance to trot before the royal carriages.

-By the 18th century, the Frederiksborger enjoyed such particular fame that the Danes began to export them in great numbers.
+By the 18th century, the Frederiksborger enjoyed such fame that the Danes began to export them in great numbers.
 They contributed to the formation of the heavy warmbloods, but also to the Lipizzaner.
-A grey Frederiksborger stallion born in 1765, Pluto, became a foundation stallion in the breed.
+A grey Frederiksborger stallion born in 1765, Pluto, stood at the stud in Lipica.
+From 1812 to the 1830s, Frederiksborgers were used as foundation stock for the Knabstrupper horse breed at Knabstrup Manor, with the main foundation mare, Flæbehoppen, being bred to a Frederiksborger stallion.
+Their son was Flæbehingsten (b.
+1813).